-9.7 Development Charges
+7.7 Development Charges

-The Township of Selwyn Development Charges by-law was adopted effective September 2023, as amended.
+The Township of Selwyn Development Charges by-law was adopted effective September 2018.
 A component of the existing DC capital needs includes various road improvements identified in the Township's Roads Needs Study that would benefit future development.